- Suggested short URL for this page = bit.ly/oatp-conventions

 - If you have the rights in TagTeam to delete tags, when should you use it?
 The key principle is that it's better to include important tags than to exclude unimportant tags.
 When you see a tag that's unimportant or unintelligible to you, act on the assumption that someone added it for a reason.
 Leaving those tags in the record is harmless, while deleting them could be harmful to at least one user.
 TagTeam supports user-defined tags precisely to make it possible to add tags that other users would not have used or would not even understand.

 - When a tag has been deprecated, or when it's not a good fit for an item, that's a good reason to delete or modify it.
 When it's a good fit, but we'd wouldn't have chosen it ourselves, we should defer to the users who did choose it.
 Or when a tag is inscrutable, and its fit is therefore impossible to judge (e.g. smith-project-7), that's also a reason to defer to the user who chose to use it.

 - One good reason to delete a tag is when it's positively misleading.
 If an article is in mathematics, and is tagged with oa.medicine, then that tag is positively misleading.
-For users subscribing to the oa.medicine feed (or searching for that tag in the OATP hub), that article is a false positive.
+For users subscribing to the oa.medicine feed (or searching for that tag in the OATP hub), that piece is a false positive that wastes their time.

 - Another good reason to delete or modify a tag is when it's misspelled.
 If an article is in mathematics, and is tagged with oa.mathmatics, the tag should be deleted or corrected.